jonayedeusufzai-create/food-court-management-system/README.md

 ## System Overview

-The Food Court Management System streamlines operations in food courts by providing a digital platform for customers to order food from multiple stalls and for administrators to manage their businesses efficiently.
+TheTreeHousse is a comprehensive management system for food courts that streamlines operations by providing a digital platform for customers to order food from multiple stalls and for administrators to manage their businesses efficiently.
 The system supports real-time order tracking, multi-stall ordering, payment processing, inventory management, and detailed analytics.

 For a detailed breakdown of how this project is structured and will be developed, see [PROJECT_PLAN.md](PROJECT_PLAN.md).